 It can be exhilarating to run on a pretty country road or in a city park without lots of traffic or crowds.
 But "I don't want women to feel like they have to cower," Corkum says.
 By staying in well-lit areas that are dense with people, it's more likely that if something unexpected were to happen, someone would be around to help, she advises.

-We know music can make runs feel easier, but don’t get so caught up in Beyoncé’s beats that you lose track of your surroundings.
-"Keep one of your headphones in your ear and let the other one dangle," suggests Dan Kruy, a martial artist and trainer at Chelsea Piers in Stamford, Connecticut, who teaches runner’s safety and self-defense classes for women.
+Music can make a run feel easier, but don’t get so caught up in Beyoncé’s beats that you lose track of your surroundings.
+"Keep one of your headphones in your ear and let the other one dangle," suggests Dan Kruy, a martial artist and trainer at Chelsea Piers in Stamford, Connecticut, who teaches runner safety and self-defense classes for women.
 "That way, you’re more aware of what’s going on around you."

 Running in the dark?
 Wear something reflective.
-A flashing light or headlamp, like the Nathan Neutron Fire ($35; amazon.com), can keep you visible and illuminate stumbling blocks in your path.
+A flashing light or headlamp, like the Nathan Neutron Fire ($35; amazon.com), can keep you visible and illuminate stumbling blocks, or a shadowy figure, in your path.

-Download a safety app, like RunSafe ($1; Google Play) or Glympse (free; iTunes and Google Play), and share your location with friends or family when you head out the door.
+Download a safety app like RunSafe ($1; Google Play) or Glympse (free; iTunes and Google Play), and share your location with friends or family when you head out the door.
 RunSafe even has a panic button you can trigger if you’re under attack or worried about your safety.
-Or go old school: All the running apparel from Graced By Grit, like the Delicious Half Zip top ($86; gracedbygrit.com), comes with a free safety whistle that you can blow to attract attention when you need it.
+Or go old school: All the running apparel from Graced By Grit comes with a free safety whistle that you can blow to attract attention when you need it.